 The content dissemination varied and went from a wide range of audiences to targeted ones subject to the actual essence of the information and its complexity.
-Therefore, for more technical information targeting RCC partners and stakeholders in the implementation of its action programmes the RCC developed a list of target audiences and crated a database of their contacts
+Therefore, for more technical information targeting RCC partners and stakeholders in the implementation of its action programmes the RCC developed a list of target audiences and crated a database of their contacts and incorporated it into the RCC website software.
 This allowed a direct approach to the relevant audiences given the desired contents were sent to them directly through the RCC website and social media channels, instead of relying on media to carry and/or interpret the RCC activities.